ast-hugger/fabulae/text/pressurised.md

 'Inspector,' Holmes continued, turning to Lestrade, 'I presume you have no objection to my involvement in this case?'

 Lestrade snorted.
 'When have my objections ever stopped you, Mr. Holmes?
 Besides, this is beyond anything I've encountered.
-A locked room, no cause of death, and now a mechanical oracle spouting riddles.'
+A locked room, no cause of death, and now a machine spouting riddles.'
 He shook his head.
 'I'll take whatever help I can get.'

 Holmes fell silent for a moment, his gaze returning to the reasoning machine, which sat amid its forest of tubes and its cloud of residual steam, silent now, inscrutable, waiting.